 To wrap this up, SYSTM relies on your internal motivation to become a better athlete.
 It won’t provide you with much external motivation.
 However, its modules are so cleverly designed that you will be motivated to do them.

 SYSTM complements your ride data with pre-recorded footage from races.
 However, you can’t choose what recording will play – they are tailored to fit the workout.

 Although SYSTM brought tons of new content (like the ProRides or Inspirational libraries), this is one of its biggest disadvantages – the footage gets repetitive.

-For example, when I compare SYSTM with TrainerRoad that shows only your ride data, SYSTM ends pretty well.
+For example, when I compare SYSTM with TrainerRoad which shows only your ride data, SYSTM ends pretty well.

 Above, I highlighted some SYSTM training features.
 SYSTM is, together with TrainerRoad, the best app for actual training and improving your performance.